a2stuff/a2d/notes/testplan.md

   * Launch DeskTop.
 Apple Menu > Key Caps.
 Verify that the "extended" layout is shown, with the backslash to the right of the space bar.
 * Launch DeskTop.
 Run Apple Menu > Key Caps desk accessory.
 Press the semicolon/colon key.
 Verify that the highlight is correctly positioned.

+## Map

+* Launch DeskTop.
+Apple Menu > Control Panels.
+Open Map.
+Type a known city name e.g. "San Francisco".
+Click Find.
+Verify that the city is highlighted on the map and the Latitude/Longitude are updated.

 ## Screen Savers